lixiii/slope.party/README.md

 This is the official private repository of the webpage slope.party

+## Agenda
+1. Create a better user interface for the URL shortening service at tiny.slope.party.
+This is not too difficult as the APIs are clear and easy to use.

 ## Current features and applications

 | Feature | Access URL | Remark |